ahihidongok111/semseg-neopolyp/README.md

 cd semseg-neopolyp
 ```

-Install all required packages by running:
+Install all required packages by running this following command.
+You may want to create an additional virtual environment to avoid dependency conflicts.

 ```.bash
 pip install -r requirements.txt